Title: Lord of the Flies

 In 1954, William Golding wrote Lord of the Flies, when the world was in the middle of the silent yet terrifying Cold War soon after the World War II.
 It is not only a tale of boys surviving after their plane crashed on a deserted island; it is an allegorical novel about the conflicts between savagery and civilization.

-It’s based on a series of events following a plane crash that leaves a group of young school-going children stranded on a deserted Island during the Cold War.
-Lord of the Flies is the story of those boy’s shocking survival.
+Lord of the Flies by William Golding is based on a series of events following a plane crash that leaves a group of young school-going children stranded on a deserted Island during the Cold War.
+Lord of the Flies by William Golding is the story of those boy’s shocking survival.
 The dreams of all the boys have finally come true: after all, who wouldn’t want a whole island all to themselves to play on without any nagging from adults?
 Soon after a day or two, the boys realize they needed a leader.
 The main protagonist, Ralph, is elected as a leader of the group because to his popularity and leadership skills, with Piggy as his sidekick.

 All the boys befriend one another, because there is nowhere to go.
 As the days pass, Jack gets hungrier for authority.
 What seemed to be a joyous escape from the chaotic adult world at first, soon advances into something far more disturbing and sinister.